The Best Nutrition for a Toned Body

 - Oily fish

-- Avocados, an excellent fruit which is high in good fats
+- Avocados, an excellent fruit that’s high in good fats

-The carbohydrates most suited to firm and tone our bodies are contained in the following foods:
+Overall, the carbohydrates most suited for a firm and toned body are found in the following foods:

 - Cooked or raw vegetables in salads, in smoothies and juices, etc.